g20090279/A-Summary-of-Mathematics/complex-analysis/Cauchy_Riemann_Equations.md

 &=\left.\frac{\partial v}{\partial y}\right|_{(x,y)}-i\left.\frac{\partial u}{\partial y}\right|_{(x,y)}.
 \end{aligned}$$

 The results of limit approaching horizontally and vertially should be the same.
-Therefore, we have finally the Cauchy-Riemann Equation
+Therefore, we have finally the *Cauchy-Riemann Equation*

 $$\left.\frac{\partial u}{\partial x}\right|_{(x,y)}=\left.\frac{\partial v}{\partial y}\right|_{(x,y)},\quad \left.\frac{\partial u}{\partial y}\right|_{(x,y)}=-\left.\frac{\partial v}{\partial x}\right|_{(x,y)}.$$

-It is convenient to emply the usual shorthand for partial derivatives
+It is convenient to employ the usual shorthand for partial derivatives

 $$u_x(x,y)=v_y(x,y),\quad u_y(x,y)=-v_x(x,y),$$

-which can be further implified to
+which can be further simplified to

 $$u_x=u_y,\quad u_y=-v_x.$$

 # Cauchy-Riemann Equation Determines the Analyticity of a Function

-$$Theorem$$.
+**Theorem**.
 Lef $f:D\rightarrow\mathbb{C}$ be a continuous function.
-Then $f$ is holomorphic if and only if the partial derivatives of $u$ and $v$ exist and satisfy the Cauchy-Riemann equations. $\square$.
+Then $f$ is holomorphic if and only if the partial derivatives of $u$ and $v$ exist and satisfy the Cauchy-Riemann equations. $\square$